-Selected RI Statutes and Immigration Consequences
+RI Criminal Statutes: Elements, Penalties and Immigration Consequences

-This is a list of selected Rhode Island criminal statutes and their probable immigration consequences.
-I use the term probable because there is very little BIA or 1st Circuit case law concerning these statutes, only the practical experiences from experienced immigration attorneys at the Boston Immigration Court.
+This is a list of the most frequently encountered Rhode Island criminal statutes.
+Each statute includes a summary of the elements, penalties and potential immigration consequences.
+I use the term potential because there is very little federal case law concerning the immigration consequences of Rhode Island convictions.
+Instead, it is the practical experiences from experienced immigration attorneys at the Boston Immigration Court as to what crimes and sentences are likely to trigger removal.
 Please note that immigration consequences are complex and ever changing.
 Use this chart as a starting point but not a substitute for your own research.
-If you disagree with the analysis or become aware of a relevant new case, please contact me with this information.
-Aggravated felonies should be avoided as they require automatic removable offenses - each case requires a fact-specific analysis and a consult with an immigration lawyer.
+If you disagree with the analysis or become aware of a relevant new case, feel free to contact me with this information.
+Aggravated felonies should be avoided as they require automatic removal from the United States.
+A defendant may or may not be cancellation eligible for all other removable offenses - each case requires a fact-specific analysis with an immigration lawyer.
+Your final advice to your client should be in writing and preserved with the file.